-Note: It is helpful to ask for every possible relationship, "alive, missing, or dead" and "in the United States, in your country of origin, in any other country in the world," etc. to make it clear to the petitioner that every marital and parent-child relationship that ever existed must be accounted for, in order to provide effective legal representation.83
+Note: It is helpful to ask for every possible relationship, "alive, missing, or dead" and "in the United States, in your country of origin, in any other country in the world," etc. to make it clear to the petitioner that every marital and parent-child relationship that ever existed must be accounted for, in order to provide effective legal representation.
+83

-- Has the beneficiary ever traveled to the United States or applied for a visa to the United States? - If so, obtain documentation of all information on record, which may be obtained by filing a FOIA
+- Has the beneficiary ever traveled to the United States or applied for a visa to the United States? - If so, obtain documentation of all information on record, which may be obtained by filing a FOIA request with the Office of Biometric Identity Management (OBIM). - If the beneficiary is outside the United States, have they previously accrued unlawful presence in the United States?84

-79 A child born in the United States would be a U.S. citizen at birth.
+A child born in the United States would be a U.S. citizen at birth.

-80 See Section XII.
+See Section XII.
 Additional Family Reunification Options Beyond the Form I-730 for more information on I-130 eligibility.

-81 As defined in INA § 212(a)(10)(A), any foreign national who is coming to the United States to practice polygamy is inadmissible.
+As defined in INA § 212(a)(10)(A), any foreign national who is coming to the United States to practice polygamy is inadmissible.
 Neither petitioner nor beneficiary may be a practicing polygamist.

-82 See Section XII.
+See Section XII.
 Additional Family Reunification Options Beyond the Form I-730 for more information.

-83 See Deshields v.
+See Deshields v.
 Johnson, 2016 U.S. Dist.
 LEXIS 28561 (M.D.
 Fla.
 Mar.
 7, 2016) (unpublished) (holding that Child Status Protection Act did not apply to child who aged out where the child's mother had failed to include her on the I-589 application for asylum.)